Willis Lamm's

 All-thread between members.

 All-thread can be used to span short distances between structural members.
-I generally use the largest diameter all-thread that will slip through the gooseneck balancer or I will use ½ inch all-thread and hang the signal from it using a shackle.
+I generally use the largest diameter all-thread that will slip through the gooseneck hanger or I will use ½ inch all-thread and hang the signal from it using a shackle.

 Mounts on wooden walls.